kennolot/CTF-pi/5.networking_problems/ctfpi5_2/README.md

 ### Objective

-Run `docker compose up --build -d` this starts the login page.
+Run `docker compose up -d` this starts the login page.

 First: go to `hostname -I` outputted IP address from your main machine `http://10.10.10.67/` using your browser.